One Piece Movie: The Desert Princess and the Pirates: Adventures in Alabasta

-One Piece Movie: The Desert Princess and the Pirates: Adventures in Alabasta (ONE PIECE エピソードオブアラバスタ 砂漠の王女と海賊たち, Wan Pīsu: Episōdo Obu Arabasuta: Sabaku no Ōjo to Kaizokutachi) is a 2007 Japanese anime action adventure fantasy film directed by Takahiro Imamura and written by Hirohiko Kamisama.
+One Piece Movie: The Desert Princess and the Pirates: Adventures in Alabasta (ONE PIECE エピソードオブアラバスタ 砂漠の王女と海賊たち, Wan Pīsu: Episōdo Obu Arabasuta: Sabaku no Ōjo to Kaizokutachi) is a 2007 Japanese anime action adventure fantasy film directed by Takahiro Imamura and written by Hirohiko Kamisaka.
 It is the eighth film in the One Piece media franchise, adapting a story arc from the original manga by Eiichiro Oda, wherein the Straw Hat Pirates travel to the Kingdom of Alabasta to save the war-and drought-plagued country from Sir Crocodile and his secret crime syndicate Baroque Works.
-The events of the film take place during the ninth season of One Piece as 2-Parts of the thirteenth story arcs, "Enies Lobby".

 In Japan, the film was released on March 3, 2007, where it was shown alongside the Dr. Slump short Dr. Mashirito and Abale-chan.
 It peaked at second place of the weekend box office and grossed $7,075,924.
 Worldwide, the film has grossed a total of $7,090,891.
 The film was briefly shown at select theaters across the United States, before it was released on DVD in North America on February 19, 2008, and the Blu-ray released on January 27, 2009.

 Plot

-In a brief flashback, Nefeltari Vivi is shown flying with Pell.
-Returning to the present, Vivi and the Straw Hats meet Crocodile's subordinate Mr. 2 Bon Clay, who shows the Straw Hats his devil fruit ability, which allows him to assume the form and voice of anyone whose face he has touched.
+While escorting princess Nefertari Vivi to her home in the kingdom of Alabasta, the Straw Hat Pirates briefly encounter Baroque Works member Mr. 2 Bon Clay; he demonstrates his devil fruit ability, which allows him to assume the form and voice of anyone whose face he has touched.
+After he leaves, Vivi explains to the Straw Hats how Baroque Works leader Crocodile, while posing at the country's hero, created an artificial drought that has lasted three years and manipulated Alabasta's rebel and royal armies into fighting each other, planning to take over the kingdom.

-Vivi describes a brief history on how the Baroque Works leader Crocodile has used Dance Powder while posing as the country's hero.
-He has also tricked the rebel and royal armies into fighting each other.
-Once in Alabasta and after crossing the desert, the Straw Hats find the rebel's base deserted, while the rebel army, led by Vivi's childhood friend Koza, witnesses the port town Nanohana being burned by members of Baroque Works disguised as soldiers of the royal army.
-The rebels decide to attack Alubarna, where at the same time Mr. 2 impersonates the king, Nefeltari Cobra, and orders the royal army to engage.
+Upon reaching Alabasta, the Straw Hats find the rebels' base deserted and decide to intercept them at Alabasta's capital city, Alubarna.
+Crocodile and his partner Ms. All Sunday attempt to abduct Vivi, but Luffy stays behind and distracts him, allowing the others to escape.
+Crocodile defeats Luffy using his power to control sand, impaling him with his hook and burying him alive.
+In the port town of Nanohana, the rebel army, led by Vivi's childhood friend Koza, witnesses members of Baroque Works disguised as royal army soldiers set fire to the town.
+The rebels decide to attack Alubarna, where Mr. 2 impersonates the king, Nefertari Cobra, and orders the royal army to engage.

-Meanwhile in the desert, the Straw Hats are intercepted by Crocodile and his partner Ms. All Sunday.
-Crocodile aims for Vivi, but Luffy stays behind and distracts him, while the other Straw Hats escape.
-In the ensuing fight, Crocodile defeats Luffy by impaling him through the chest with his hook and buried alive.
-The Straw Hats arrive at Alabasta's capital city, Alubarna, where the officer agents of Baroque Works are already waiting for them.
-The Straw Hats lure them into the city, allowing Vivi to try and stop the approaching rebels.
-Vivi's attempt fails and she rushes to the palace.